-The Personnel and Operations Specialist will report to OTI's Washington-based Team Leader for the Pre-Employment, Recruitment, and Contracts Team, or his/her designee, as well as to the Chief, Operations and Management Division.
+The IT Advisor will report to OTI's Washington-based Team Leader for Information Technology, or his/her designee, as well as to the Deputy Chief, OMD.
+If working on a project in the field for a country program, the IT Advisor will report to the relevant Field Programs Division Team Leader, or OTI Country Representative.